A Refreshment Stirred, Not Shaken: Invariant-Preserving Deployments of Differential Privacy for the U.S. Decennial Census: A Differentially Private Analysis of the TopDown Algorithm

 A proof of Theorem~\ref{thmTDASatisfiesDP} is given in Appendix~\ref{appProofTDASatisfiesDP}.

-\begin{remark} Because the standard parametrization of zCDP's privacy loss budget is equal to the square of our parametrization (see Section~\refOther{sectionExamplesdT}), throughout this paper we report zCDP budgets in terms of $\rho^2$ to maintain consistency with the values reported in existing publications. \end{remark}
+\begin{remark} Because the standard parametrization of zCDP's protection loss budget is equal to the square of our parametrization (Appendix~\ref{appZCDP}), throughout this article we report zCDP budgets in terms of $\rho^2$ to maintain consistency with the values reported in existing publications.
+We also drop the subscript $_{\D}$ when reporting 2020 Census budgets since these budgets do not vary with the universe $\D$. \end{remark}